-3.2 Absolute shall deliver the Goods to the site address identified in the relevant Order or Project Brief (“Site”).
+3.2 Absolute shall deliver the Goods to the site address identified in the relevant Quotation and/or Order Confirmation (“Site”).
 Delivery of the Goods shall be completed on the Goods' arrival at the Site.

 3.4 In the event that the Customer requests a postponement in the delivery of the Goods (or any part), the parties shall discuss and agree the appropriate course of action and any additional charges (including storage costs).

 4.1 The Customer acknowledges that Absolute procures the Goods from third parties on behalf of the Customer.
 As such, Absolute gives no warranties whatsoever (whether express or implied) concerning the Goods.
 To the extent that it is able, Absolute shall pass on the benefit to the Customer of any product warranty or rights of return from the third party supplier of the relevant Goods .
 The Customer accepts and agrees that its rights to return Goods shall be governed by the third party supplier’s terms and conditions.
 Please note that where any existing elements of the building fabric are to be retained, reused and/or refurbished, that no warranty will exist for these elements.